groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-02-18-implement-document-comparison-api-sample-with-php-sdk/index.md

     - /2013/02/18/implementation-of-comparison-api-sample-with-groupdocs-php-sdk/
 author: 'Derek Hyland'
 summary: ''
-tags: ['API', 'compare documents', 'comparison api', 'document comparison', 'Document Comparison API', 'document management', 'GroupDocs API SDK', 'GroupDocs Comparison', 'zArchive']
+tags: ['API', 'compare documents', 'comparison api', 'document comparison', 'Document Comparison API', 'document management', 'GroupDocs API SDK', 'zArchive']
+categories: ['GroupDocs.Comparison Product Family']
 ---

 This article explains the basics of using PHP SDK classes and methods.
 In this article I'll use the Comparison API and show how to [compare two documents](https://products.groupdocs.cloud/comparison) from a GroupDocs account.
 [Find information about others methods in the Swagger explorer](https://api.groupdocs.cloud/v2.0/comparison/swagger/spec).